One-to-many delegates

 There is this belief in the iOS community, perhaps reinforced by the popularity of this as an interview question, that for one-to-one callbacks we should use a (weak) delegate and for one-to-many we should use NotificationCenter.
 This is false.

 What is true is that this is a common pattern.
 It is also true that it is easy to write a NotificationCenter broadcast for the one-to-many case.
-The problem with notification broadcasts, however, is that you get no stack trace.
+One problem with notification broadcasts, however, is that you get no stack trace.
 This means that debugging notification broadcasts can be mystifying.

 Ideally, if you were to place a breakpoint inside the method that executed as a delegate callback, you then want to see an easy-to-read stack trace where all the relevant calls are on one thread and where the method that executed as a delegate callback is above the method that broadcast that callback.
 Similarly, if you were to place a breakpoint at the broadcast site, you would want to be able to “step into” each of the receiving sites.
 With NotificationCenter broadcasts, however, this is not what you get.